 "O...
 K," Jobe moaned slowly.
 "Where and when?"
 "Upstairs.
 Conference room.
 6:30 a.m.
 Tuesday morning."
 Jobe eked out a half-smile.
 Looking out from the top of his eyes at the tall man, he said, "Can you tell me what it's all about?"
 "They would rather wait and share everything with you, privately and thoroughly."
 "Okay.
-I'll be there," Jobe said as they both began to move out into the hallway in a clumsy unified motion.
+I'll be there," Jobe said as they both began to move out into the hallway in a clumsy, unified motion.
 Jobe followed the man to the stairwell leading down to the main floor.
 "Were all the mic levels okay?
 I'm sure I did a sound check."
 "They were fine," the man said, impatiently, without turning around and dropping his voice at the end of his sentence.
 At the bottom of the stairs, the man turned toward Jobe.
 "That's not the problem."
-Jobe walked past him toward the exit, waived his right hand slowly without turning around, and said, "I'll be there."
+Jobe walked past him toward the exit, waved his right hand slowly without turning around, and said, "I'll be there."
 Then he pushed open the door and walked out.
-Monday, Labor Day, Jobe had the day off and decided to play a round of golf.
-"Fore!"
-Jobe flinched, prepared to duck, and looked around for a golf ball coming his way.
-"You don't need to duck when you've barely left the clubhouse, son," said a big burly man who just yelled.
+Monday was Labor Day.
+Jobe had the day off and decided to play a round of golf.
+He pulled into the Country Club parking lot, grabbed his clubs, headed for the clubhouse, and paid his green fee.
+While heading for the first tee, he heard a voice calling out, "Fore!"
+Jobe flinched, raised his shoulders, ducked his head, and looked around for a golf ball coming his way.
+"You don't need to duck when you've barely left the clubhouse, son," said a big, burly man.
 "Then why did you yell fore?" asked Jobe.